Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity

 We finish this section by proving the claims around the semigroup $AC_2$ at the start of section; the proof of the first claim simply involves verifying that the algorithmic check from~\cite{VGK} can be performed on a nondeterministic Turing machine in logspace.
 The proof of the second claim is by an application of Lemma~\ref{lem:czedli}. \begin{pro} $\varmem(*,AC_2)$ is in \texttt{NL}. \end{pro} \begin{proof} A polynomial time algorithm for $\varmem(*,AC_2)$ is given in Section 3 of~\cite{VGK}, and consists of checking finitely many equations (which is first order, hence in \texttt{L}), then verifying that the subsemigroup generated by idempotents has trivial subgroups.
 We may verify failure of this last property in nondeterministic logspace as follows.
 First note that the single equation $x^2\approx x^4$ ensures that all subgroups have exponent $2$ or are trivial, and we tacitly assume this throughout.
-Next observe that the property that there is a proper subgroup generated by some idempotent elements is equivalent to the existence of idempotents $e_1,e_2,\dots,e_k$ with the product $a:=e_1\dots e_k$ having $a^3=a$ but $a\neq a^2$.
+Next observe that the property that there is a proper subgroup generated by some idempotent elements is equivalent to the existence of idempotents $e_1,e_2,\dots,e_k$ with the product $a\coloneqq e_1\dots e_k$ having $a^3=a$ but $a\neq a^2$.
 We can discover this in nondeterministic logspace as follows.
 We use three small sections of work tape, each logarithmic in size.
 We have a small section of work tape to record the current value of a product~$a$; initially it is empty.
-We have a section to record a current idempotent guess~$e$.
+We have a section of tape to record a current idempotent guess~$e$.
 We also have a small section to check if the current product value~$a$ satisfies $a^3=a$ but $a\neq a^2$.
 The algorithm proceeds by nondeterministically selecting an element $e$ one by one at random, checking if $e$ is idempotent (this only involves storing the current guess on the work tape and consulting the input tape to see if the square of the listed element is identical to what we stored as our guess).